2014 Virginia Cavaliers baseball team

 The 2014 Virginia Cavaliers baseball team represented the University of Virginia in the 2014 NCAA Division I baseball season.
-Head coach Brian O'Connor was in his 11th year coaching the Cavaliers, who played their home games at Davenport Field.
+Head coach Brian O'Connor was in his 11th season, and the team played its home games at Davenport Field.
 They competed in the Atlantic Coast Conference's Coastal Division.

-2014 was a very good year for Virginia baseball.
-The Cavaliers made their first trip to a College World Series Finals, where they were defeated in a best-of-three game series by Vanderbilt.
-UVA posted a 53–16 record – its fourth 50-win season in the last five years – winning the Charlottesville Regional and Super Regional en route to its third trip to Omaha in the last six seasons.
-As the tournament's No. 3 national seed, UVA won four games at the CWS in reaching the CWS championship game.
-Nathan Kirby earned First-Team All-America honors and was tabbed the Co-ACC Pitcher of the Year; he also was one of a record eight Cavaliers named to the All-ACC Team.
+The Cavaliers advanced to the College World Series Finals for the first time in program history, where they were defeated in a best-of-three series by Vanderbilt.
+Virginia finished the season with a 53–16 record and won both the Charlottesville Regional and Super Regional, advancing to its third College World Series appearance in six seasons.
+As the tournament's No. 3 national seed, Virginia won four games at the College World Series before reaching the final.

-Pitching and defense propelled the Cavaliers, as UVA recorded the second-lowest ERA in program history (2.23) and the best fielding percentage in the school annals (.981).
-UVA ranked second nationally in ERA and fourth in fielding.
-Nick Howard set an ACC record with 20 saves and then was selected in the first round of the MLB Draft, one of eight Cavaliers to be drafted in 2014.
-Howard and Mike Papi joined Kirby as 2014 All-Americans.
+Nathan Kirby was named a First-Team All-American and Co-ACC Pitcher of the Year, and was one of eight Virginia players selected to the All-ACC Team.
+The team recorded a 2.23 earned run average and a .981 fielding percentage, ranking among the top teams nationally in both categories.
+Nick Howard set an ACC record with 20 saves and was selected in the first round of the MLB Draft.
+A total of eight Virginia players were selected in the 2014 MLB Draft.
+Howard and Mike Papi were also named All-Americans.